Search

 Are certain newborns at higher risk for developing kernicterus?

-Can kernicterus occur after a baby has already been discharged from the hospital?
+Can kernicterus occur after a baby has been discharged from the hospital?

 What medical records are important in evaluating a kernicterus malpractice case?

-Key records often include bilirubin lab results and trends, nursing notes, physician progress notes, discharge summaries, feeding logs, and documentation of parental concerns.
-Gaps in monitoring, delayed escalation, or failures in communication are frequently central issues in these cases.
+Key records often include bilirubin lab results and trends, nursing and physician progress reports, discharge summaries, and feeding logs.
+We specifically look for gaps in monitoring, delayed escalation to phototherapy, or failures to act upon parental concerns regarding jaundice.

 Is kernicterus always associated with visible jaundice?